 CBT-I is now considered the first-line treatment for chronic insomnia due to its superior long-term efficacy, lack of side effects, and patient preference compared to sedative-hypnotics, which are associated with significant side effects and risks.
 These include impaired daytime alertness, driving, memory, and cognition; dependency and addiction; overdose and suicide risk because they are often used in combination with opioids or alcohol; traumatic brain injury, falls and fractures, and emergency room visits; and, elevated mortality risk in almost three dozen studies.
 However, there is a dire shortage of clinicians and sleep clinics with expertise in CBT-I due to a scarcity of training opportunities in this area.

-For clinicians who wish to develop expertise in CBT-I, Dr. Gregg D. Jacobs, Assistant Professor of Psychiatry at the University of Massachusetts Medical School and a behavioral sleep medicine specialist, offers a CBT-I clinical training manual and a two-and-a-half hour webinar that accompanies the manual.
+For clinicians who wish to develop expertise in CBT-I, Dr. Gregg D. Jacobs, a behavioral sleep medicine specialist and psychiatry faculty member at the University of Massachusetts Medical School, offers a CBT-I clinical training manual and a two-and-a-half hour webinar that accompanies the manual.
 This is the only CBT-I manual and webinar currently available that provides a state-of-the-art, empirically validated CBT-I five session protocol.

 The CBT-I clinical training manual is a detailed, 177 page PDF manual that is intended for physicians, psychiatrists, psychologists, social workers, nurses, and PSG staff who wish to develop expertise in CBT-I. It contains modules on: